 Research in NAMMCO Member Countries

 All NAMMCO member countries as well as Canada have participated in the NASS and T-NASS surveys, and the pilot whale has been one of the target species (see under Current Abundance and Trends).
 These surveys are coordinated through the Scientific Committee of NAMMCO.
 In addition to this work on abundance and trends, the Faroe Islands conduct research on ecology, population structure, levels and trends in the accumulation of contaminants and impacts of climate change on pilot whale distribution and abundance.

 An intensive international research programme on the ecology and status of the long-finned pilot whale off the Faroe Islands and the impact of the fishery on the population was initiated and supported by the Faroese Governement in 1986, under the auspices of the IWC and UNEP (Desportes 1988, 1990, Desportes et al. 1994c).
 Some of the results were compiled in the first monograph on Northern Hemisphere pilot whales (Donovan et al. 1993).

 Following pilot whale movements through satellite tracking

-Satellite transmitters have been successfully attached to pilot whales from different schools since July 2000 (see Table).
+Satellite transmitters have been successfully attached to pilot whales from different schools since July 2000 (see table to the right).
 In each case, the schools of whales were driven into a bay, the tags attached to the selected whales, and the entire school driven back out to sea again.
-The maps below shows the overall movements of the whales from the four last tracking events.
+The maps below show the overall movements of the whales from some of the tracking events.

 These tagging experiments are very important because they shed light on the extent of the population affected by the Faroese catch.
 As described under Stock status the effects of the catch are very different if the catch comes from a population restricted to the Faroe Island area or from a population spread over a wider geographical area.